VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 ### Alignment

-Please see the alignment section for details.
+The CCF atlas is not aligned with the in vivo mouse brain.
+We transform the CCF to try to account for this, but please read the alignment section for details and make sure you understand what is happening before performing a surgery.

 ## Install